usegalaxy-eu/operations/preserving-hardlinks.md

 Don't use `rsync(1)` *without* the `--inplace` option for copying over files with "multiple hard links" if the link structure is to be preserved.
+And you will *NOT* want to use the `--hard-links` option (short form `-H`) of `rsync`, logical as this may seem at first sight (see near the end of this file for why).

 It's best to try out your preferred method of file copy in a different directory on the same file system/network share, to make sure files are not accidentially unlinked/moved before they are re-written.
 Check the link count (2nd column in the output of `ls -l`